3D-ADAM: A Dataset for 3D Anomaly Detection in Additive Manufacturing: Discussion

 \section{Discussion}

-The results of the benchmarking evaluation and are included in the supplementary material.
 We find that across the set of models tested with our dataset, the results indicate that the 3D-ADAM dataset provides a significantly greater challenge in comparison to the performance of the same models on the MVTec3D-AD dataset.
 The 3D-ADAM dataset presents additional new challenges in 3D Anomaly Detection, Localisation and Classification which are not currently facilitated by available datasets.
 Such challenges include \textit{few-shot and zero-shot multi-modal anomaly detection and localisation}, \textit{multi-modal anomaly classification}, and \textit{machine element feature classification}.
-Additionally, Unsupervised Anomaly Detection tasks can be performed with our dataset, though this is not explored here and presents an exciting opportunity for future work.
-No current datasets exist which are appropriate for unsupervised settings in 3D and RGB+3D Anomaly Detection.

-\paragraph{Contribution.} The 3D-ADAM dataset is demonstrably more challenging than those preceding it.
-It proposes a uniquely comprehensive range of both defect types, covering a breadth of industrial defect types with instances presented across a range of annotated machine elements, which is a crucial factor for manufacturing applications and something no prior dataset has attempted.
-This dataset also uniquely proposes images and 3D scans of machine parts captured \textit{in-the-wild} from multiple distinct 3D imaging sensors, further exemplifying its suitability for developing solutions suitable for real-world industrial deployment in advanced manufacturing use cases.
+Additionally, while our benchmark explores unsupervised 2D and 3D Anomaly Detection techniques exclusively, this is in order to both explore the performance of current leading models in literature, as well as maintain a consistent protocol across the benchmark.
+Moreover, with the 3D-ADAM dataset we make available protocols such that Supervised, Few-Shot and Zero-Shot Anomaly Detection techniques may all be utilised with our dataset, and presents an exciting opportunity for future work.
+This goes beyond what is provided by currently available leading datasets.